DarrenVeigas/Great-Components/README.md

 2. https://getbootstrap.com/docs/5.3/getting-started/introduction/: great for getting components

 3. https://platform.openai.com/tokenizer : to get no of tokens

+4. spacy>nltk from nlp